+were then divided by 10.
+This helped remove a large part of the variation caused by the program rounding down to a whole number of deposits prior to doing the simulation calculations and ensured that probabilistic estimates were made for all deposit models in all tracts or sub-tracts.
 The final data processing task for the metallic mineral deposit models was to determine the relative tract rankings using Gross-In-Place-Values (GIPV).
 This procedure for ranking metallic mineral tracts is the same as that used in the Level 1 MRA with the exception that the value of known resources was not included in the calculation.
 The Level 2 MRA rankings are based strictly on the predicted value of undiscovered resources determined by the Mark3B resource simulator as described above.
-To determine the Level 2 rankings the predicted tonnes of commodity for each deposit model in a tract at the various confidence levels was multiplied by the per tonne value in current Canadian dollars.
+To determine the Level 2 rankings the predicted tonnes of commodity for each deposit model in a tract at the various confidence levels was multiplied by the per tonne value in current Canadian dollars (Appendix 16).
 The values used for this calculation are listed in Table 7.
-The dollar values were then totaled for the tract and divided by the tract area to give a GIPV per hectare.
+The dollar values were then totaled for the tract and divided by the tract area to give a GIPV per hectare (Appendix 17).
 These values were then discounted by factors of 0.9, 0.5, 0.1, 0.05 and 0.01 for the 90, 50, 10, 5 and 1 percent confidence levels respectively.
-Finally, these discounted values were given an ordinal ranking for each of the confidence levels.
+Finally, these discounted values were given an ordinal ranking from 1 to 226 for each of the confidence levels (Appendix 18).
 These ordinal ranks were then summed for each of the tracts or sub-tracts and this value was used to produce the final ordinal ranking for the tract.
 All of these calculations were done within an MS Access database.
-The rankings were then categorized into 5 divisions, each division representing 20% of the total land area of the province.
-A new Level 2 MRA map for B.C. was generated and is shown in Figure 7.
-This is map is now posted on the MapPlace website (www.mapplace.ca).
+The final metallic mineral rankings are shown in Appendix 18.
+The rankings were then categorized into 5 divisions, each division representing 20% of the total project area.
+This classification is shown in Figure 5.

 The ranking of tracts for industrial mineral potential does not use data from the Mark3 resource simulator.
-Instead a Relative Deposit Score Value is used as described for the Level 1 MRA.
+Instead a Relative Deposit Score Value (Table 8) is used as described for the Level 1 MRA.
 The number of predicted deposits is multiplied by the RDVS and then normalized to the tract area.
 These normalized values are discounted and ranked in the same way as the GIPV/HA values for metallic mineral deposits described above.
+The final rankings for industrial minerals are given in Appendix 19.
+The classified map based on 5 subdivisions each representing 20% of the total area is shown in Figure 6.